renerocksai/docker-flutter/README.md

 being executed within a flutter project and complains about some Android XML stuff.

 So, as a workaround, I install flutter 2.2.1 and perform a `flutter upgrade` afterwards.
 This works like a charm 😊!

+## Start the container

+See `./start-docker.sh`.
+It's a Linux example startup script to run your container with starting an emulator in mind.

+From within the container, I recommend starting a `tmux` session, so you can split nvim and a shell.

+Also, please run `flutter pub get` in your app directory every time you (re-) start the container - as flutter's cache dirs will be reset.
+Might be improved in the future

+Run `flutter-android-emulator.sh` to start an emulator (on Linux).
+After that, just `flutter run` from your flutter project directory.

 ---